meluso/utech-wfh-analyzer/docs/visualization_tool_spec.md

 ### Baseline Flow Proxy

 LODES OD counts are a sample (not total commuters).
-For the visualization, this is acceptable because P_ij values are independent of flow magnitude.
-G_ij scales linearly with T_ij, so the relative pattern across corridors is correct even if absolute numbers are approximate.
+For the visualization, this is acceptable because $P_{ij}$ values are independent of flow magnitude. $G_{ij}$ scales linearly with $T_{ij}$, so the relative pattern across corridors is correct even if absolute numbers are approximate.
 Document this caveat in the UI (a small footnote: "Baseline flows from LODES OD data; absolute magnitudes are approximate").

 ### Frontend Data Loading